ajaward/Data-Analysis-Projects/Germany Housing Market/raw_data.md

-The raw datafile is too large to be uploaded but can be found by visiting the following link - https://www.kaggle.com/corrieaar/apartment-rental-offers-in-germany
+The raw datafile is too large and cannot be uploaded, it can be downloaded by visiting the following link - https://www.kaggle.com/corrieaar/apartment-rental-offers-in-germany